Private sector in NYC must vax up: mayor

 The Omicron variant of the coronavirus may have been present in the Netherlands and was spreading throughout Europe before it was detected by scientists in South Africa via their advanced genomic-surveillance (variant detection) program, according to nature.com.

+Not all are in support, and a Staten Island lawyer plans a class action suit to block the mandate, ABC reported Wednesday.

-Glenn Greenidge, the executive director of Sutphin Boulevard Business Improvement District, said he understood why the mayor ordered the workplace mandate, but the situation could cause hardships for smaller firms.
+In Queens, Glenn Greenidge, the executive director of the Sutphin Boulevard Business Improvement District, said he understood why the mayor ordered the workplace mandate, but the situation could cause hardships for smaller firms.

 “I understand that everybody is trying to slow down this virus,” said Greenidge.
 “The smaller businesses may not have the capability [to adhere to] the mandate because of their employees.”